niftools/blender_niftools_addon/docs/development/design/overview.rst

 .. _development-design-overview:

-This section outlines various principles which govern how we develop the Blender Nif Plugin and why.
+This section outlines various principles which govern how we develop the Blender Niftools Addon and why.

 Development Methodology
 -----------------------